robregan/med-pager/README.md

-# medical-pager ( work in progress! )
+# medical-pager (dev version.
+Please see the new repo for more details)

-a realtime chat app with all the features...
+moving this repo over to https://github.com/robregan/employee-chat